Filtering

 Available Formats:

-lc: Convert to lowercaseuc: Convert to uppercasesc: Convert to snake_case
+lc: Convert to lowercaseuc: Convert to uppercasesc: Currently behaves identically tolc— it lowercases the value without converting spaces to underscores

 Usage: